 Hasn’t every parent had a similar conversation with their child?
 And what do you say?
 Sure, the information may be delivered in a more palatable way when you watch the film adaptation of a classic book.
 But you miss out on a lot of important details that no film can convey.

 You might be able to gloss over your middle school textbooks and get a passing grade, I explained.
-But every day, I work with people who lack basic reading comprehension skills, who are duped by the fine print in a contract.
+But every day as a consumer advocate, I work with people who lack basic reading comprehension skills, who are duped by the fine print in a contract.
 They either didn’t read, or they read and failed to understand.

 Wait for it!